wtsnz/wtsnz.github.io/_posts/2014-3-23-a-little-iad-experiment.markdown

 As you can see, it's been fairly consistent at around $2-3 a day over the summer (Q2 to Q4).
 I raised the price from $0.99 to $1.99 around Q5 point - half the sales, similar amount of profit.

-The period at the start where there was no profit, was the week I made Tides US free.
+The brief dip at the start where there was no profit was the week I made Tides US free.
 Look at that download spike!

 ![alt text](/img/a-little-iad-experiment/us-units@2x.png "Tides US Sales")